 Courses Recently Taught

-This course will examine the ways in which Asians have been constituted in popular culture and have constituted themselves through popular culture.
-As such, it will be divided into two halves: the former will focus on "Asians in Popular Culture" while the latter will focus on "Popular Culture in Asia."
-Thus, we will juxtapose the racial representations of Asians and Asian Americans produced from the dominant mainstream with how Asian peoples have chosen to represent themselves to the rest of the world.
-We will begin with the "model minority myth" and will explore examples of anti-Asian sentiment, the ignominious legacy of Yellowface, the contrasting gendered depictions of Asian women vis-à-vis Asian men and cross-racial intersections.
-Case studies in the second half of the semester will include: South Korean films, television dramas, popular music, Japanese manga and anime Indonesian dangdut and Asian American independent media projects.
-The primary objective will be to challenge students to rethink the very notion of the popular and view popular culture not as something trivial but as a critical mode of production with racial, ethnic, political and economic ramifications.
-This counts as an upper-level elective for the major.
+This course examines the ways in which Asians have been constituted in popular culture and have constituted themselves through popular culture.
+As such, it is divided into two halves: the former focuses on "Asians in Popular Culture" while the latter focuses on "Popular Culture in Asia."
+Thus, we juxtapose the racial representations of Asians and Asian Americans produced from the dominant mainstream with how Asian peoples have chosen to represent themselves to the rest of the world.
+We begin with the "model minority myth" and explore examples of anti-Asian sentiment, the ignominious legacy of Yellowface, the contrasting gendered depictions of Asian women vis-à-vis Asian men, and cross-racial intersections.
+Case studies in the second half of the semester include South Korean films, television dramas and popular music; Japanese manga and anime; Indonesian dangdut; and Asian American independent media projects.
+The primary objective is to challenge students to rethink the very notion of the popular and view popular culture not as something trivial but as a critical mode of production with racial, ethnic, political and economic ramifications.
+This counts toward an upper-level elective for the major.
 ANTH 113 is recommended.
 No prerequisite.
 Offered every other year.

 Within anthropology, the life history has long been recognized as an important vehicle for learning about how culture is experienced and created by individuals.
 This seminar seeks to develop a better understanding of the research method known as life history, and of its attendant beliefs and limitations in diverse social and cultural contexts.
-The course will also address how people experience categories of difference such as race, ethnicity, class, gender, sexuality, age, religion and geographic location along with their relevance to personal identity.
-Equally important, this is a learning by doing course, as it will attempt to bridge theories of self-narrative with cultural anthropological research methods.
-Students will experience firsthand the theoretical, methodological and ethical issues involved in collecting life histories.
-By undertaking individual projects, each student will learn to organize and conduct life history interviews, record them, transcribe them, edit them and present them in written form.
+The course also addresses how people experience categories of difference such as race, ethnicity, class, gender, sexuality, age, religion and geographic location along with their relevance to personal identity.
+Equally important, this is a learning-by-doing course, as it attempts to bridge theories of self-narrative with cultural anthropological research methods.
+Students experience firsthand the theoretical, methodological and ethical issues involved in collecting life histories.
+By undertaking individual projects, each student learns to organize and conduct life history interviews, record them, transcribe them, edit them and present them in written form.
 The goal is to explore the multiple stages involved in transforming a narrative life into an inscribed text.
 This counts toward the upper-level cultural anthropology requirement for the major.
 ANTH 113 is strongly recommended.
 No prerequisite.
 Offered every other year.